Skip to main content

 An interactive workshop to help Christian citizens work with their refugee neighbours.

-Refugee Factsheet
+Refugee Claimant Factsheet

 Learn more about Canada's refugee system (and what is and isn't illegal).

-World Renew’s Refugee Resettlement Office
+World Renew’s Refugee Sponsorship and Resettlement Program

 Learn about World Renew’s refugee resettlement work.